 COMMON NAME (SCIENTIFIC NAME)Lynx canadensis

-DIETbirds, rodents, small deer, caribou fawns, and mountain sheep lambs
+DIETSnowshoe hare, birds, rodents, small deer, caribou fawns, and mountain sheep lambs

-RANGECanada and the northern United States
+RANGEAlaska, Canada, and Northern United States